Pixel-Pile/SteamScreenshotOpener/Readme.md

 ﻿# SteamScreenshotViewer

 This is a small app to open the screenshot directories of any Steam application.
-**Screenshots cannot be viewed directly inside the app**.
+**Screenshots cannot be viewed directly inside the app.**
-(I originally planned to implement this, hence the name).
+(I originally planned to implement this, hence the name.)

 ## Why?